Cricket Captains' Walk: History

 The nearby statue by Valerius (shown below) of Bradman in action was unveiled during the celebrations for "Sir Don"'s 92nd Birthday in August 2000.

 A minor mystery surrounds the Brian Booth sculpture, similar in style to others by Valerius, but not credited in the official documentation.
-There is no obvious clue in the plaques, which have been commendably uniform in style and execution over 30 years.
+There is no obvious clue in the plaques, which have remained uniform in style and execution over 30 years.